max-chain set can spawn follow-ups via

 reminders/check-email-response.md

-increments chain_depth.
-Chain reminders also inherit tool restrictions
+increments chain-depth.
+Chain reminders also inherit tool restrictions and skills

 Background vs foreground